mehulagg/gitlab_test/doc/administration/geo/replication/high_availability.md

 Verify these services by running `sudo gitlab-ctl status` on the frontend application servers.

+You may wish to run backend application services on backend-specific servers.
+For example, you can disable `geo-logcursor` with `geo_logcursor['enable'] = false` and run it on application servers not attached to the load balancer.
+On those backend application servers, you would disable with `unicorn['enable'] = false`.
+The same goes for the `sidekiq` service.

 ### Step 5: Set up the LoadBalancer for the **secondary** node